dhiway/cord/product-sdk/README.md

 ## Verified content retrieval

-`src/content.ts` is the CORD-owned, transport-neutral content client.
+`@cord-network/origin-sdk-cloud-storage` provides the CORD-owned, transport-neutral content client.
 Applications inject an ordered set of gateway and/or Bitswap block providers; the SDK applies that order deterministically, bounds block/file sizes and DAG block counts, and verifies CIDv0/v1 SHA2-256 or Blake2b-256 multihashes before returning bytes.